marviq/generator-bat/generators/app/templates/@README.md

 command           | description
 :--               |:--
+`grunt [default]` | shortcut for `grunt dist` unless the `GRUNT_TASKS` environment variable specifies a space separated list of alternative tasks to run instead;
-`grunt [default]` | does a for-production, non-debugging, all-parts, tested, minified build plus artifacts;
+`grunt dist`      | does a for-production, non-debugging, all-parts, tested, minified build plus artifacts;
 `grunt debug`     | does a for-testing, debugging, all-parts except documentation, tested, as-is build;
 `grunt dev`       | does a for-local, debugging, all-parts except documentation, as-is build; <br>_(**Note that this variant doesn't exit**.
 Instead it'll keep a close watch on filesystem changes, selectively re-triggering part builds as needed)_
 `grunt doc`       | will build just the code documentation;